 The SOA, now called the Western Hemisphere Institute for Security Cooperation, made headlines in 1996 when the Pentagon released training manuals used at the school that advocated torture, extortion and execution.
 Despite this admission and hundreds of documented human rights abuses connected to soldiers trained at the school, no independent investigation into the facility has ever taken place.

-This year marks the 25th Vigil commemorating those killed by graduates of the SOA/WHINSEC.
-In November 1989, SOA graduates led an infamous massacre at the University of Central America in El Salvador that killed a 16-year-old girl and her mother, who worked as a housekeeper at the university, along with six Jesuit priests.
+This year marks the 25th Anniversary Vigil commemorating those killed by graduates of the SOA/WHINSEC.
+The first vigil began in November 1990 to commemorate the 1989 SOA graduate-led massacre at the University of Central America in El Salvador that killed a 16-year-old girl and her mother, who worked as a housekeeper at the university, along with six Jesuit priests.

 [Person's name] and [number of others traveling] others will leave for Georgia on [date of departure].
 [Sentence about your local group].
 Last November, thousands of thousands of human rights activists, torture survivors, anti-war veterans, students, families, union workers, artists, and others gathered at the gates of Ft.
 Benning to call for the closure of the school and an end to U.S. militarization in the Americas.